shikhir-arora/karma-simple/README.md

 NodeJS/npm.

-The pacakage uses Discord's JS wrappers and erlang-node library, as well as the node-localstorage for simple storage.
+The pacakage uses Discord's JS wrappers and Discord's Erlang fast pack library, as well as the node-localstorage for simple storage.

 # Install

 Create an OAuth2 bot using Discord's API.
 For this application, you will need the token.
 Visit https://discordapp.com/developers/applications/me/create to create an application.
 Name the application and save it - choose "Bot" afterwords and generate the token, client ID, etc. You will need to paste the client ID generated into the following URL: https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot&permissions=0